 \section{FAEA Method Overview}

-The key insight of FAEA is that general-purpose agent frameworks designed for software engineering tasks transfer effectively to physical manipulation without modification.
-We demonstrate this by using the Claude Agent SDK, the same infrastructure that enables Claude to write and debug code, to control robots for manipulation tasks in simulation environments.
+The key insight of FAEA is that general-purpose agent frameworks designed for software engineering tasks can transfer to manipulation tasks in simulation without modifying the agent framework.
+We demonstrate this by using the Claude Agent SDK, the same infrastructure that enables Claude to write and debug code, to control robots in simulation environments.
 As discussed in Section~\ref{sec:agent-infrastructure}, we leverage the capability asymmetry between high-level reasoning and low-level control by delegating manipulation primitives to tools.

 \paragraph{Terminology} We use the term \textit{demonstration-free} to describe FAEA, emphasizing that no expert demonstrations are required for task completion.
 Unlike single-attempt zero-shot evaluation, FAEA leverages native agent capabilities: the agent iteratively refines its approach based on execution feedback (error messages, success signals, visual observations) accumulated in context, without gradient updates.
 This is analogous to how humans learn manipulation through practice rather than observation.
 The agent discovers successful policies through trial and error at test time, averaging 2--26 attempts per task depending on difficulty (Table~\ref{tab:resources}).